UBC-DSCI/introduction-to-datascience-python/source/clustering.md

 to clusters until it cannot improve any further.
 But how do we measure the "quality" of a clustering, and what does it mean to improve it?
-In K-means clustering, we measure the quality of a cluster by its *within-cluster sum-of-squared-distances* (WSSD), also called *intertia*.
+In K-means clustering, we measure the quality of a cluster by its *within-cluster sum-of-squared-distances* (WSSD), also called *inertia*.
 Computing this involves two steps.
 First, we find the cluster centers by computing the mean of each variable over data points in the cluster.
 For example, suppose we have a cluster containing four observations, and we are using two variables, $x$ and $y$, to cluster the data.